pnxtech/umf/umf.md

 JSON Specification: http://www.json.org/

 JSON is a data interchange format based on JavaScript Object Notation.
-As such, UMF which is encoded in JSON, follows well established JavaScript naming conventions.
+As such, UMF which is encoded in JSON follows well-established JavaScript naming conventions.
 For example, UMF retains the use of camel case for compound names.

 <a name="Envelope-format"></a>
 ### 2.1 Envelope format

-UMF uses an envelope format where the outer portion is a valid JSON object and the inner portion consist of directives (headers) and a message body.
-Variations of this approach is used in the SOAP XML format where the outer portion is called an envelope and the inner portion contains both header and body sections.
-In other formats headers and body may be side by side as is the case of HTTP.
+UMF uses an envelope format where the outer portion is a valid JSON object, and the inner portion consist of directives (headers) and a message body.
+Variations of this approach are used in the SOAP XML format where the outer portion is called an envelope, and the inner portion contains both header and body sections.
+In other formats, headers and body may be side by side as is the case of HTTP.

-In UMF the inner portion consists of UMF reserved key/value pairs with an optional body object
+In UMF the inner portion consists of UMF reserved key/value pairs with an optional body object.

 ```javascript
 {